 This module includes fieldwork presently conducted in S. Africa and represents 2 modules of study which run consecutively over the summer vacation period in between your 1st and 2nd year.
 The School subsidises the cost of the trip by £600 per student per module.
 Additional costs to the student are presently approximately £1,100 to £1,300 plus flights but depend on accommodation used and exchange rates at the time.

 Up to two and a half weeks in a tropical location including marine and terrestrial study sites.
 Recent study centres have included Mexico, Honduras and Borneo.
 Additional £350 for scuba diving qualification if not already held.

 Please note that students who successfully secure a placement in industry or abroad to complete their projects would be expected to pay their own travelling costs to and from the venue during the period of placement.
 The cost of this will of course vary and some students have also paid for accommodation close to their place of work for the duration of their placement.

 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

 Successful completion of this foundation course will enable you to progress on BSc (Hons) International Wildlife Biology degree.
-Here you will gain a range of traditional and contemporary scientific laboratory, field, analytical and research skills that are applicable to working in ecological consultancy, wildlife conservation organisations, education, or postgraduate study.
+Here you will gain a range of traditional and contemporary scientific laboratory, field, analytical and research skills that are applicable to working in ecological consultancy, wildlife conservation organisations, education, or postgraduate research with us.